 Shoes worn by students must be safe and appropriate.
 You may not wear bedroom slippers or shoes with wheels.
-You must wear shoes that are closed-toe and closed-heel and/or athletic shoes; you may not wear platforms, sandals, flip flops, crocs or jellies.

 Outer Garments

 You may wear coats, jackets, sweatshirts, sweaters, or other appropriate outer garments when necessary due to weather conditions or for other legitimate reasons.
 The outer garments must be of the appropriate size for you and shall not be overly baggy or violate any other provisions of the dress code.